School-of-Life-Project/Portal/README.md

 - When running Portal on macOS or Linux, external links are broken inside the textbook viewer.
 This is caused by [a bug in Tauri](https://github.com/tauri-apps/tauri/issues/9912).
 	- Temporary Workaround: Right click the link and copy the URL.
 - When compiling Portal as a Linux AppImage, external links and folder buttons are broken.
 This is caused by [a bug in Tauri](https://github.com/tauri-apps/tauri/issues/6172).
 - When running Portal on Windows, the textbook viewer does not reliably display the document on initial startup.
-This is due to an unknown bug in Epub.js.
+This is due to an unknown bug in Epub.js and/or Tauri.
 	- Temporary Workaround: Click on a table of contents item after opening the textbook viewer.
 - When compiling Portal for mobile platforms, the "Open Resource Folder" and "Open Data Folder" buttons do not function correctly.